c0m4r/paranoya/README.md

 ## New features

 * Rewritten for Linux
-* Single file scan if given path is a file
+* A single file scan if a given path is a file
 * Daemon mode `-d` with listening socket `--listen-host 127.0.0.1` `--listen-port 1337` accepting scans requested from client.py
   * PID file `loki.pid` is created in the program directory if running in daemon mode,